NevoSwissa/CL-PoliceGarageV2/README.md

 - Secured events with bans and logs
 - Livery selection system
 - Vehicle extras feature
+- Default vehicle extras and liveries that the vehicle would spawn with
 - Now work with qb-target / marker.
 You can choose which type of interaction method you want a qb-target ped or a standalone gta native marker

 And much more cool features !